 Living with a Bowel Ostomy

-An ostomy is a surgically made connection between the bowel and the abdominal (belly) wall.
-The ostomy changes where stool (bowel movements) exits the body.
-The stool passes through an opening in the abdominal wall, called a stoma.
+An ostomy is when surgery is done to make an opening from the inside of the body to the outside.
+A bowel ostomy is when a connection is made from the bowel to the abdominal (belly) wall.
+A bowel ostomy will change where your stool (bowel movement) leaves the body.
+The stool passes through an opening in the abdominal wall, called a stoma, to outside of your body.

-- When the connection is to the small bowel, it is called an ileostomy or a jejunostomy.
+• When the connection is to the small bowel (ileum or jejunum), it is called an ileostomy or a jejunostomy.

-Ostomy surgery is done because part of the bowel has disease or is not working as it should.
-In some cases, the ostomy is temporary (short-term), and the bowel can be reconnected at a later time.
+If part of your bowel has disease in it or if it is not working as it should, you may need a bowel ostomy.
+In some cases, your bowel ostomy is temporary (short-term), and the bowel can be reconnected later.
 In some cases, it is permanent (long-term).

-The stool consistency (how it looks and feels) depends on where in the bowel the colostomy is placed.
-The further along in the bowel, the more formed the stool will be.
+The consistency of your stool (how it looks and feels) depends on where in the bowel the ostomy is placed.
+The further down in the bowel, the more formed the stool will be.
 For some people, bowel movements can be regular and you may not need to wear a bag all the time.

 How do I care for the stoma?

 It is important to take care of the stoma and the skin around it to prevent problems and skin breakdown.
 An ostomy nurse can teach you how to care for the skin and place the bag.
-Look at the stoma for changes in color or swelling and report any changes to your healthcare provider right away.
-If the skin around the stoma becomes irritated (red or swollen), call your care team or ostomy nurse.
+Look at the stoma for changes in color or swelling.
+Report any changes to your healthcare provider right away.
+If the skin around the stoma changes in color (becomes red) or inflamed , call your care team or ostomy nurse.

-An ostomy is a life-long change that can cause distress, skin problems around the stoma and relationship concerns.
-It can take time to adjust to life with an ostomy.
-Many people feel isolated after ostomy surgery and unsure how they will enjoy life again.
+An ostomy can be a life-long change that can come with psychological problems, skin problems around the stoma, and relationship concerns.
+It can take time to get used to life with an ostomy.
+Many people feel alone after ostomy surgery and are unsure of how they will enjoy life again.
 Remember, many people live long, healthy and fulfilling lives with an ostomy!
-Connecting with a support group or support person can help you see how fulfilling life can be and be a reliable source of information.
+Meeting with a support group or support person can help you see how fulfilling life can be and can teach you ways to learn what works best for you.

 Can I have a normal sex life with an ostomy?

-Sexual and physical appearance concerns happen for many survivors and often improve with time as you become more accepting of the ostomy and bag.
-Bag or pouch covers or sashes can be used to cover the pouch during intimate moments.
-Choosing sexual positions that are comfortable and have little pressure on the bag can prevent problems or leakage.
+You may have sexual health changes and worries about your physical appearance.
+This will often get better as you get used to the changes and figure out how to take care of your ostomy.
+Using a cloth, sash, or pouch cover to cover the pouch during intimate moments can help.
+Choosing sexual positions that are comfortable and have less pressure on the bag can prevent problems or leakage.

 Where can I find support for living with an ostomy?

-- An ostomy nurse can help with the many aspects of ostomy care, including skincare, appliance/bag selection, and use, complications, and changes in the stoma over time.
-Ask your healthcare team to help you find an ostomy nurse you can call if issues come up.
+• An ostomy nurse can help with ostomy care, including skincare, bag selection and use, issues, and changes in the stoma over time.
+Ask your care team to help you find an ostomy nurse you can call if issues come up.

-- Many people find comfort in a support group, whether it is in person or online.
-There are quite a few virtual communities that address the issues a person with an ostomy faces (just search for "ostomy support").
-Some organizations offer peer-to-peer support as well.
+• Many people find comfort in a support group, whether it is in person or online.
+There are quite a few online communities that can help with the issues you might face (just search for "ostomy support").
+Some places have peer-to-peer support as well, where you talk one on one with someone else who has an ostomy.

-- Anyone with an ostomy should find a group or healthcare provider they can turn to for reliable information and assistance, as situations may arise years after getting the ostomy and you need to know where to turn for help.
+• If you have an ostomy, it is helpful to find a group or healthcare provider you can turn to for information and help, as issues can come up years after getting the ostomy and you need to know where to turn for help.

 Resources for Ostomy Support